cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled, Cobbler will rewrite the dhcpd.conf file based on the template `/etc/cobbler/dhcp.template`.
 If you are using static IP addresses for interfaces, you must enable this option so that static lease entries are written and available for the PXE phase of the installation.

 Alternatively, if DNSMASQ is being used for DNS/DHCP, it will manage those configuration files.

-Please refer to the {% linkup title:"Managing DHCP" extrameta:2.8.0 %} section for more details.
+Please refer to the [Managing DHCP]({% link manuals/2.8.0/3/4/1_-_Managing_DHCP.md %}) section for more details.

 ### manage_dns
 * **type:** Boolean